imironhead/imironhead.github.io/_posts/2016-03-23-monte-carlo-algorithm.md

 The algorithm is about how to search in a game states tree.
 In every state (tree node), a player can have several different moves (branches).
 There are 4 steps in each episode of Monte Carlo algorithm:

-- **Selection.** An episode always begins at current state (root of the tree).
+- **Selection.** An episode always begins at current state (the root of the tree).
 We want to select a child state with good quality (we call the quality "**value**").
-Take the image for example, the 3 children states of root node have values **7/10**, **5/8** and **0/3**.
+For example, the 3 children states of root node have values **7/10**, **5/8** and **0/3**.
 The highest value is 7/10 so we select it.
 Keep doing this until we reach a state which has no child states (3/3).
-Now take a look at the second layer of the tree which is oppnent's turn, why we select the highest value for the oppnents?
+Now take a look at the second layer of the tree which is opponent's turn, why we select the highest value for the opponents?
 Because we think they are smart and alway make good decisions :).
 - **Expansion.** From the selected state, we enumerate possible states and choose a **random** one as selected state (if the state is not an ending, **leaf**).
-- **Simulation.** Play a game from the selected state base on some policy (random game is ok) and take the result.
+- **Simulation.** Play a game from the selected state base on some policy (a random game is ok) and take the result.
 - **Backpropagation.** Travel from selected state to root state.
 Update values of states on the path base on the simulated result.
-Intuitively, all states on the path are good if we win the silulated game.
+Intuitively, all states on the path are good if we win the simulated game.

 The structure of a state in reversi looks like:
 - **Positions of black stones.** (The states can be less due to symmetry.
 But I'm lazy :))